atfienberg/slac_offline/README.md

 * getChi2(): returns chi2/ndf.
 * wasValidFit(): returns whether or not fitter converged successfuly
 * getIntegral(double start, double length): numerical integral of fit function.
 This can be slow depending on your function
-* getMaximum(): numerical maximum of fit function.
+* getFunctionMaximum(): numerical maximum of fit function.
 This can be slow.
-* getMinimum(): numerical minimum of fit function.
+* getFunctionMinimum(): numerical minimum of fit function.
 This can be slow.

 The fitter also has functionality to do a baseline corrected analogue sum of the trace:
+* getSum(int start, int length): does baseline corrected analogue sum of "length" points starting with sample "start".
+Uses the last baseline estimation.

-* getSum(trace, int start, int length): does analogue sum of "length" points starting with sample "start".
+* getSum(trace, int start, int length): calculates baseline and does baseline corrected analogue sum of "length" points starting with sample "start".
 Trace can be a float or an unsigned short.
+* getMax(int start, int length): finds the largest sample between start and start+length and subtracts the baseline.
+Uses the last baseline estimation.
+* getMax(trace, int start, int length): calculates the baseline and then returns baseline corrected maximum.
+* getMin(int start, int length): same as above, except for min.
+* getMin(trace, int start, int length): same as above, except for min.

 CHANGING THE FIT FUNCTION
 -------------------------